godotengine/godot-docs/classes/class_transform2d.rst

   .. _class_Transform2D_origin:

-- :ref:`Vector2<class_vector2>` **origin** - The translation offset of the transform.
+- :ref:`Vector2<class_vector2>` **origin** - The transform's translation offset.

   .. _class_Transform2D_x:

-- :ref:`Vector2<class_vector2>` **x** - The X axis of 2x2 basis matrix containing 2 :ref:`Vector2<class_vector2>` as its columns: X axis and Y axis.
+- :ref:`Vector2<class_vector2>` **x** - The X axis of 2x2 basis matrix containing 2 :ref:`Vector2<class_vector2>`\ s as its columns: X axis and Y axis.
 These vectors can be interpreted as the basis vectors of local coordinate system traveling with the object.

   .. _class_Transform2D_y:

-- :ref:`Vector2<class_vector2>` **y** - The Y axis of 2x2 basis matrix containing 2 :ref:`Vector2<class_vector2>` as its columns: X axis and Y axis.
+- :ref:`Vector2<class_vector2>` **y** - The Y axis of 2x2 basis matrix containing 2 :ref:`Vector2<class_vector2>`\ s as its columns: X axis and Y axis.
 These vectors can be interpreted as the basis vectors of local coordinate system traveling with the object.

 Description
 -----------

-Represents one or many transformations in 3D space such as translation, rotation, or scaling.
+Represents one or many transformations in 2D space such as translation, rotation, or scaling.
 It consists of a two :ref:`Vector2<class_vector2>` x, y and :ref:`Vector2<class_vector2>` "origin".
 It is similar to a 3x2 matrix.

 Member Function Description
 ---------------------------